nuuuwan/news_lk3_data/README.md

 Meanwhile, a spokesperson for Sri Lanka Railways stated that it will take a considerable amount of time to restore the railway line for regular train operations.

 However, the Department of Railways announced that one of the two railway tracks on the coastal line has now been re-opened for train operations.

+The train delays will continue further on the coastal line, according to the  department.

 ◼️